- In Our Community

 - Prosperity Scholarship Fund Donations

-City of Jacksonville and JEA Launch a New Septic Tank Phaseout Program
+City of Jacksonville and JEA Septic Tank Phase Out Program

-The City of Jacksonville in partnership with JEA is working together to improve the quality of life in our communities by launching a new Septic Tank Phase Out program initiative!
+The City of Jacksonville in partnership with JEA are working together to improve the quality of life in our communities with the Septic Tank Phase Out program initiative!
+We are well on our way with this exciting and transformative project to eliminate existing septic systems, thus reducing the amount of harmful nutrients that often find their way into the St. Johns River and other local waterways.

-The new program was approved by the Jacksonville City Council on August 23, 2016 and will involve installation of new water and sewer services in designated areas of our community.
+The program was approved by the Jacksonville City Council on August 23, 2016 and involves installation of new water and sewer services in designated areas of our community.
 The neighborhoods listed below are the first three (3) proposed areas based on community needs and abandoning of septic tanks having a positive environmental impact to our waterways.

 The Next Steps

-The COJ and JEA will be working together over the next few months to communicate information about the program in general and provide more specifics about the proposed future neighborhood projects.
-While this initiative is a great start to abandoning septic tanks, it will not be a quick process and a phased approach will be required to accomplish the task.
+The COJ and JEA will continue to work together over the next few months to communicate information about the program in general and provide more information about the proposed future neighborhood projects.
+While this is a great start to abandoning septic tanks, it will not be a quick process and a phased approach will be required to accomplish the task.

-These projects will still need to be voted on by the individual neighborhoods, designed/engineered, bid and constructed prior to any connection.
+The individual neighborhoods will need to reach a 70% ownership participation threshold for the project to move forward.
+Once that threshold is met, the project will then be designed/engineered, bid and constructed prior to any service connections being made.
 The physical connections to the JEA system will be several years away.

 Before any work begins, customers residing within identified future Septic Tank Phase Out areas will be contacted directly by the COJ and JEA.
 We will (by mail) send invitations to an informational neighborhood meeting and send multiple letters outlining the program.
 In other words, we will contact you.